immich-app/immich/docs/docs/guides/api-album-sync.md

 The script is copied below in it's current form.
 A repository is hosted [here](https://git.orenit.solutions/open/immichalbumpull).

 :::danger
 This guide uses a generated API key.
-This key gives the same access to your immich instance as the user it is attached to, be careful how the config file is stored and transferred.
+This key gives the same access to your immich instance as the user it is attached to, so be careful how the config file is stored and transferred.
 :::

 ### Prerequisites